rust-rocksdb/rust-rocksdb/CONTRIBUTING.md

 ## Pull Requests
 [pull-requests]: #pull-requests
-Pull requests are welcome, and the maintainers greatly appreciate PRs that follow open-source contribution best practices:
+Pull requests are welcome, and when contributing code, the author agrees to do so under the project's [licensing](https://github.com/rust-rocksdb/rust-rocksdb/blob/master/LICENSE) - Apache 2.0 as of the time of this writing.
+The maintainers greatly appreciate PRs that follow open-source contribution best practices:
 1. Fork this repository to your personal GitHub account.
 1. Create a branch that includes your changes, **keep changes isolated and granular**.
 1. Include any relevant documentation and/or tests.
 Write [documentation tests](https://doc.rust-lang.org/rustdoc/documentation-tests.html) when relevant.